-Climbing at 9,300 ft (2,820 m), Quito is the second highest official capital city in the world.
+Climbing at 9,251 ft (2,820 m), Quito is the second-highest official capital city in the world.
 Many people need to spend time adjusting to this high altitude.
 Surrounded by volcanoes, Quito is a popular destination for those who seek hiking and trekking.
-Remember that it is crucial to acclimatize for a couple days in Quito prior to summiting Ecuador’s enigmatic mountains.
+Remember that it is crucial to acclimatize for a couple of days in Quito before summiting Ecuador’s enigmatic mountains.

 - Basílica de Voto Nacional: the largest neo-gothic cathedral in the Americas.
 The most thrilling part is climbing the central tower to one of the best views of Quito.

 - Plaza Grande: Bordered by churches, Plaza Grande contains the Presidential Palace and a grand monument in its center that pays tribute to the independence heroes of August 10, 1809.

 - La Compañia: this cathedral is a star attraction as the entirety of its interior is lined with gold leaf.

 - San Francisco Church and Convent: holding the eerie title of “the church built by the devil,” San Francisco is the oldest religious site in Ecuador.